-If a TPD claim is made, an assessment will first be made under the superannuation component to determine if:
+If a TPD claim is made, an assessment will first be made under the superannuation component to determine if the life insured meets the:

-- the life insured meets the definition of TPD shown on the policy schedule - the life insured meets the superannuation definition of permanent incapacity.
+- definition of TPD shown on the policy schedule - superannuation definition of permanent incapacity.

 If both requirements are met and a benefit is payable under the superannuation policy, we'll pay the benefit to the trustee of the superannuation fund.
-The trustee will release the benefit from the superannuation fund to the member, subject to the governing rules of the superannuation fund and superannuation law.
+The trustee will release the benefit from the superannuation fund to the member.